Mordziarz/RSCUcaller/README.md

 Ensure that the column names match the column names in the tutorial.

+Please ensure that the sample names ("sample_name") are unique.
+The program requires the names to be as detailed as possible.
+For example, if the user provides the names "A2" and "A2.1", the program will treat them as a single sample.
+However, in the case of names "A2.1" and "A2.2", the program will function correctly.

 When you have FASTA files in separate files

 | sequence_path  | sample_name |